HITECHCRIME/HC_SG139/README.md

 by the pope
 sacrifice won't be enough
 to satiate the blood
-in ses-sion what folorn
-despised - ses
+in ses-sion (what it all long) folorn despised - ses

 world chants of
-forlorn despite
+forlorn despise
 one sacrifice won't be enough
-won't be enough
+*won't be enough)
 world chants
-forlorn despise
+forlorn despite the
-to satiate the blood
+both sacrifice won't be enough to satiate blood in excess one chance in forlorn spide one sacrifice won't be enough to satiate blood

 her (bold) sacrifice won't be enough to satiate blood in excess